Paul Moody – Chair

 Jessica Kafizas – Vice Chair

 Jessica is a Trustee for the Society for Mucopolysaccharide Diseases.
 Jessica had an elder brother, Daniel, who was born in 1977 and was diagnosed with MPSII Hunter disease at the age of three.
-Daniel sadly passed away in 1997.
+Daniel sadly passed away in 1986.
 Jessica has been involved in the Society since she was little and is an avid fundraiser through her road cycling.
-Jessica is a family solicitor practicing in Reading and London.
+Jessica is a family solicitor practising in London.

 Tim has been a trustee for the MPS Society since 2005 and lives in Hertfordshire.
 He first got involved with the MPS Society in 2001 when his daughter was diagnosed with Sanfilippo in 2001 at the age of 3.

 Tim is an enthusiastic and self-motivated IT professional with extensive experience in the financial services industry, IT consultancy and shipping, he brings to the board a wealth of experience in audit, governance and risk management.